Switch to ex VAT Switch to inc VAT

 Conclusion

-If you have a very limited budget, or perhaps if the flooring project is a short term solution until you move on to your next home, then a laminate floor may be the most practical and cost efficient option for you.
+If you have a very limited budget, or perhaps if the flooring project is a short-term solution until you move on to your next home, then a laminate floor may be the most practical and cost-efficient option for you.

-If you have a slightly larger budget and looking for real quality, it is well worth investing in solid wood or engineered wood flooring.
-When you’re looking for a beautifully natural look, then both engineered and solid wood options will achieve that – with remarkable versatility in their finishes, colours, sizes, patterns and grades.
+If you have a slightly larger budget and are looking for real quality, it is well worth investing in solid wood or engineered wood flooring.
+When you’re looking for a beautifully natural look, then both engineered and solid options will achieve that – with remarkable versatility in their finishes, colours, sizes, patterns and grades.

 Can we pick one overall winner?

-If however you’re looking for a floor for a holiday home, commercial setting or a home you can’t see yourself in forever then an LVT floor takes some beating in terms of it’s affordability, beauty and practicality.
+If, however, you’re looking for a floor for a holiday home, commercial setting or a home you can’t see yourself in forever, then an LVT floor takes some beating in terms of its affordability, beauty and practicality.

 About the author